 And if you’re like me, you don’t have to peel the potato skin.
 Leave it on and just roughly mash to leave big chunks.
-Because it gives a nice texture in the paratha.
+Because it gives a nice texture to the paratha.

 Besides, potato skin offers much better for our health.
 But of course, this is up to your preference.
 If you prefer without the skin, you can always peel the potatoes.

 - Choose the right type of potatoes.
 Stay away from floury potatoes, the ones that are good for mashing.
-Because this type of potato will be mashed very smoothly to the point it blends with the paratha dough that you can hardly taste.
+Because this type of potato will be mashed very smoothly that it blends with the paratha dough so you can hardly taste it.
 The best potato choices for aloo paratha are new potatoes, charlotte potatoes, Jersey Royals and red skin potatoes.

 - Don’t mash the potatoes until all is broken and smooth.
 Leave some big chunks.